Monty/IMDb_xref/README.md

 automatically downloading the data from IMDb, creating your own tconst file, and generating data using the tconst file it creates.

-If you run it with no parameters, it will suggest adding "Downton Abbey".
-Or you can provide a tconst ID or even a show name (in quotes if it's more than one word).
-Run **createTconstFile.sh -h** for ideas.
+If you don't enter a parameter on the command line, it will prompt you to enter one.
+If you are on a Mac, just double-click on **Add Shows** in the "macOS commands" directory.

+Run **createTconstFile.sh -h** for other ideas.

 <details><summary><b>Show this help file</b></summary>

     $ ./createTconstFile.sh -h
-    Add a tconst to a file
+    createTconstFile.sh -- Add a tconst ID for any show to a file.

+    Search IMDb titles for a match to a tconst or a show name.
+A tconst should be unique, but a show name can have several or even many matches.
+Allow user to select one match or skip if there are too many.

+    If you don't enter a parameter on the command line, you'll be prompted for input.

     USAGE:
-        ./createTconstFile.sh [-f TCONST_FILE] TCONST [TCONST...]
+        ./createTconstFile.sh [-f TCONST_FILE] [TCONST...]
 [SHOW TITLE...]

     OPTIONS:
         -h      Print this message.
-        -f      File -- Add to specific file rather than the default monty.tconst
+        -m      Maximum matches for a show title allowed in menu - defaults to 25 -f      File -- Add to specific file rather than the default monty.tconst

     EXAMPLES:
+        ./createTconstFile.sh
         ./createTconstFile.sh tt1606375
-        ./createTconstFile.sh tt1606375 tt1399664 'Broadchurch'
+        ./createTconstFile.sh tt1606375 tt1399664 "Broadchurch"
+        ./createTconstFile.sh "The Crown"
         ./createTconstFile.sh -f Dramas.tconst tt1606375
 </details>